IgdaliasCabamba/icode/README.md

-# Icode a new extensible IDE for Python, Photon, JavaScript, HTML, CSS and more!
+# Icode a new extensible IDE for Python, Photon, and other derivatives!

 > see more: [Here](https://igdaliascabamba.github.io/get-icode/)